zethon/ttvg/docs/notes.md

 ## 2020-06-26

 My MBP will not load the .wav files saying it's a "unsupported format.
 I wasn't able to find anything definitive online but I'm guess it's because it's an older version of macOS (and for unrelated reasons, I cannot upgrade right now).

+## 2020-06-27

+I've started using the program here (https://github.com/colinvella/tIDE) to make words.
+It's a .NET map editor (Windows only) but is easy to use and not complidated.